-The search for a screening or diagnostic marker in pancreatic cancer is paramount.
+The search for a screening or diagnostic marker in pancreatic cancer (ductal adenocarcinoma of the pancreas) is paramount.
 If the disease could be found earlier, it is likely that serious inroads could be made into improved survival advantage for patients.

 Wang and associates at Fudan University in Shanghai, China published an intriguing article in April’s edition of the Journal of Cancer Prevention Research which investigated microRNA patterns in the peripheral mononuclear blood cells of healthy patients, those with benign pancreatic disease, and those with pancreatic cancer.
 They found that miR-27a-3p levels in these cells could differentiate patients with benign pancreatic disease from those with pancreatic cancer.